pascaliUWat/checker-framework-inference/README.md

 * `--checker`
 Specifies which checker to run.
-The two most supported checkers at the moment are `checkers.ostrusted.OsTrustedChecker` and `checkers.tainting.TaintingChecker`
+The three most supported checkers at the moment are `ostrusted.OsTrustedChecker`, `checkers.tainting.TaintingChecker` and `dataflow.DataflowChecker`.

+  You can find details of `dataflow.DataflowChecker` in [README.dataflow](src/dataflow/README.md)

 * `--solver`
 Which solver to use on the constraints.